kaiaai/install/micro-ros-agent-desktop/humble/README.md

-A Docker file to build a ROS2 desktop development image that includes the Micro-ROS agent.
-The Docker image contains:
+This Docker file builds a ROS2 desktop development image that includes the Micro-ROS agent:
 - ROS2 with its desktop environment
+- Micro-ROS
-- Micro-ROS including the Micro-ROS agent
+- Micro-ROS agent

-A pre-built image is available at [Docker Hub](https://hub.docker.com/r/kaiaai/micro-ros-agent)
+Docker uses this image as an intermediate step to build kaiaai/kaia-ros, kaiaai/kaia-ros-desktop Docker images.
+A pre-built image is available at [Docker Hub](https://hub.docker.com/r/kaiaai/micro-ros-agent-desktop)

 Docker pre-built image pull command:
 ```